PaulLaliberte/Machine/csci5622/homework/feature_engineering/assign.md

     What sort of improvement is “good” or “enough”?

-If you have 5-10% improvement over the baseline with your features, that’s more than sufficient.
+If you have 5-10% improvement over the baseline (on the Public Leaderboard) with your features, that’s more than sufficient.
 If you fail to get that improvement but have tried reasonable features, that satisfies the requirements of assignment.
 However, the extra credit for “winning” the class competition depends on the performance of other students.

     Where do I start?

-It might be a good idea to look at the in-class notebook associated with Lecture 15 where we did similar experiments.
+It might be a good idea to look at the in-class notebook associated with Lecture 7 where we did similar experiments.
 This, along with all of the other in-class notebooks, is available in the [csci5622notebooks](https://github.com/chrisketelsen/csci5622notebooks) repo on GitHub.